James Pipes: Medal of Honor citation

 The President of the United States of America, in the name of Congress, takes pleasure in presenting the Medal of Honor to Captain James Milton Pipes, United States Army, for extraordinary heroism on 2 July 1863, while serving with Company A, 140th Pennsylvania Infantry, in action at Gettysburg, Pennsylvania.
 While a sergeant and retiring with his company before the rapid advance of the enemy, Captain Pipes and a companion stopped and carried to a place of safety a wounded and helpless comrade; in this act both he and his companion were severely wounded.
 A year later on 25 August 1864, at Reams Station, Virginia, while commanding a skirmish line, Captain Pipes voluntarily assisted in checking a flank movement of the enemy, and while so doing was severely wounded, suffering the loss of an arm.

+Post-war career

+After the war, Pipes moved to Wheeling, West Virginia, where his family had relocated during the war.
+A Republican, in 1866 he was elected treasurer of Marshall County.
+In 1868 he was elected Secretary of State of West Virginia.
+In 1870 he failed at a run for re-election as the Democratic party swept all state offices after ex-Confederates were given their voting rights back.
+Pipes was a member of the 1872 state constitutional convention.
+Starting in 1879 he held a series of patronage positions in the federal government in Washington, DC.

 Personal life

-After the war, Pipes moved to Wheeling, West Virginia, where his family had relocated during the war.
 In December 1869 he received an artificial arm.
-The following year he married Martha Rowena Purdy and had five children by her.
+The following year he married Martha Rowena Purdy (1849-1923) and had five children by her.

 Pipes died of pneumonia in 1928 and was buried at Arlington National Cemetery.